rundeck-plugins/save-to-file/README.md

 # Save To File Rundeck Log Filter Plugin

-This log filter plugin save the log data from a job or step to a file.
+This log filter plugin saves the log data from a job or step to a file.

 #### Plugin Properties